 Pace Farm operate the largest egg producing facility in the Southern Hemisphere in West Wyalong while the AWB have invested heavily in the region through its modern grain handling facility in West Wyalong.

 In recent times, however, West Wyalong has also experienced significant developments in sectors other than agriculture.
 Evolution Mining operates a successful gold mine at Lake Cowal, 32 km from West Wyalong.
 The mine currently has State Government approval to operate until at least 2032.

-The annual West Wyalong show is held in September and is a popular event with both children and adults.
+The annual West Wyalong show is held annuallt in September in Bland Shire New South Wales, and is a popular event with both children and adults.
 Ungarie and Weethalle also hold annual shows.

 Construction of a new multi-purpose community theatre is due for completion in January 2021.

 The Bland but not Boring Public Art Trail was announced as the statewide winner of the LG Professionals award in 2020 and features a series of stunning interactive art installations including the Weethalle Silo Art Project, the Big Football, chainsaw art and much more.

 McCann Park chainsaw art in Bland Shire New South Wales

 Also be sure to check out the ‘Bland, Dull and Boring Sign’, which commemorates the formation of the ‘League of Extraordinary Cities’ comprising Bland, the town of Boring in the USA, and Dull in Scotland.

 Bland Shire New South Wales also has a rich sporting heritage with numerous events spread across the year and local teams and competitions across most sports.